T. J. Edwards: Chicago Bears

-On March 13, 2023, his hometown team, the Chicago Bears, signed Edwards to a three-year, $19.50 million contract that includes $7.90 million guaranteed and a signing bonus of $4.50 million.
+On March 13, 2023, Edwards' hometown team, the Chicago Bears, signed him to a three-year, $19.50 million contract that includes $7.90 million guaranteed and a signing bonus of $4.50 million.
 In his Bears debut on September 10 against the Green Bay Packers, Edwards led the team with 14 tackles in the 38–20 loss.
 Edwards got his first interception as a Bear in Week 11 against the Detroit Lions when he picked off Jared Goff in the 31–26 loss.

 In the 2024 season, Edwards started all 17 games and recorded 129 tackles during the season.
-While playing the Titans in Week 1, Edwards tied a single-game career-high with 15 tackles and was tied for first in the league in tackles.
+While playing the Tennessee Titans in Week 1, Edwards tied a single-game career-high with 15 tackles and was tied for first in the league in tackles.

 On April 16, 2025, Edwards and the Bears agreed to a two-year, $20 million contract extension.

-For the 2025 season, Edwards started week 2 but and missed 3 games (1, 3, and 4) due to injury.
+On November 8, head coach Ben Johnson announced that Edwards had undergone surgery to repair a broken hand; he ultimately missed four contests as a result of the injury.
+In Week 17 against the San Francisco 49ers, Edwards intercepted Brock Purdy's first pass attempt of the game, returning it 34 yards for a touchdown.
+Edwards fractured his fibula in the Bears' wild card win, ending his season.